Upcoming Programs and Events

 Check the bulletin for this week’s activities

-Our Annual Busy Person’s Retreat starts with an opening session on Sunday, March 16th at 11 o’clock, after the 10am Mass.
+Our Annual Busy Person’s Retreat started with an opening session on Sunday, March 16th at 11 o’clock, after the 10am Mass.
 Participants will meet with a spiritual director for about an hour each week for three weeks.
 There will be a closing session on Sunday, April 13th at 11:15am (The fourth week of the retreat is reserved for those who need to make up a session).
-Sign up sheets will be available online and in the foyer soon.
+Participants who were unable to attend the introductory meeting are welcome to pick up a prayer booklet at the front desk.
+Or, you can download a copy of the booklet here to print double sided.
+Or, you can download a version with pages in order here.

 Ongoing programs